SocialQu/Cortazar/docs/Releases/V.0.1/Recommendation.md

 ## Implementation Steps

-1. [ ] Get function to capture all the stories from files.
+1. [X] Get function to capture all the stories from files.
 2. [ ] Analyzed all stories, update the algorithm.
 3. [ ] Update DB documents.
 4. [ ] MongoDB aggregation pipeline query.
 5. [ ] Absolute Value distance.
+6. [ ] Test every story has been updated.